Fred Hayman: Early life

 Hayman was born to a Jewish family in St. Gallen, Switzerland in 1925, the son of Richard Pollag and Irma Levy.
 His sister Yvette is four years older than him.
 After his father died, his mother married Julius Haymann (two n's), who already had a son, Eugene.
 His family emigrated to New York during World War II, where Hayman found work as an apprentice chef at the Waldorf-Astoria.

 In 1943, Hayman joined the United States Navy, but stayed in the US training with the Navy to become a dentist until 1946, when he went to Paris and Mexico City, before returning to work at the Waldorf-Astoria.

 Career

 Beverly Hilton

 By the 1960s, Hayman was the manager of the Beverly Hilton hotel.
 This was where he met Gale, who was working there as a cocktail waitress, and was also a divorcee.
 She was arrested for working underage; Hayman provided bail and they married a year later.
-He was sixteen years older than she.
+He was sixteen years older than her.